About the grants

 For all other projects, co-contributions are encouraged and will be considered in assessing whether the project represents value for money.

 Stream 2 – Crime prevention and safety education and awareness initiatives

 This funding stream will support education and awareness initiatives which focus on the following areas:

 Theft from businesses

 Understanding the Victorian justice system

-Projects can be designed and delivered in a range of formats.
+Education and awareness initiatives can be designed and delivered in a range of formats.
 This may include social media campaigns, community events, videos, education workshops and print and online resources.

 A comprehensive approach to delivering an education and awareness initiative requires detailed planning, and consideration of the format and delivery to ensure it will be effective in engaging the intended audience and is relevant to the local context.